carpentries/maintainer-onboarding/_episodes/01-welcome.md

 - "There are many other Maintainers within the Carpentries community to ask questions and to reach out to for help."
 ---

+> ## Preparatory Homework
+> Take a look at some of the issues and PRs on various lessons within your assigned curriculum.
+Are there outstanding issues?
+What needs maintenance?
+We will be discussing these in groups during our first session.
+>
+{: .prereq}

 > ## Pronouns and Names
 >
 > Using correct names and pronouns is important to setting a tone of respect.
 Learning these is hard to